 Rumbi Island Grill was one of my favorite places to go in college.
 They made this amazing teriyaki rice bowl that I loved to get.
 Half steak, half grilled chicken, lots of fresh veggies, ride and beans.
 They had a teriyaki sauce that knocked it all out of the park.
 We don't lived by any of these restaurants anymore, so we often recreate this amazing teriyaki rice bowl at home.
-How to Make Teriyaki Rice Bowls I start by preparing my rice- it takes the longest to cook.After you have . . .
+How to Make Teriyaki Rice Bowls I start by preparing my rice- it takes the longest to cook.After you have started . . .

 Do you love pizza but hate the carbs?
 For years I told myself I didn't like pizza just to avoid eating that high-fat, high-calorie, high-carb, oh-so-divine dish.
 I have a solution.
 If you want a little healthier approach try out this delicious cauliflower pizza crust!
 A great alternative that will nix that carbs! . . .